 The insertion of the town hall in the administrative district of Regio VI (Umbria) instead of Regio VIII (Emilia) dates back to the Augustan age, confirming its Umbrian origin.
-In the imperial age, until the III century AD, Sarsina had a remarkable development, based on a solid forestry-pastoral economy and on the commercial relationships established with the port of Ravenna.
+In the imperial age, until the 3rd century AD, Sarsina had a remarkable development, based on a solid forestry-pastoral economy and on the commercial relationships established with the port of Ravenna.

-The cultural offer of Sarsina is very rich and diverse throughout the year.
+The cultural offering of Sarsina is very rich and diverse throughout the year.
 Its vast municipal territory is dotted here and there with castles and parish churches, waterfalls and paths, with wild fauna and flora.
 Its very impervious orography has allowed the most genuine and wild aspect of its territory to be preserved.

 In the winter months you can take long walks along the Way of San Vicinio, in the silence of pristine spaces you can also find yourself.